ericmeltzer/disaster-survival-manual/planning_and_kits.md

 * Disasters stink, literally and figuratively.
 Be prepared for unpleasant odors by having a jar of Vicks® VapoRub™, mint oil,  or another aromatic to dab beneath your nose.

 **Shelter**
 *  If you are unable to stay in your home you will need to find shelter.
 Friends, family, hotels, and so on may not be able to ttake you in.
 So unless disaster befalls you on a tropical island, you will likely need protection from immoderate temperatures, precipitation, sun exposure, insects, and wild animals.
-* Privacy.
-* Sleep
-* Lighting
+If you have a vehicle, that's a good place to start.
+Tents and other portable shelters may be needed to accommodate larger groups.
+* Following a disaster, many people experience a profound loss of privacy which can impact their psychological and physical well-being.
+Arranging for even the most elementary privacy in the form of a temporary blanket barrier may help people better cope with their situation.
+* Sleep deprivation can have serious consequences for your judgment, reaction time, and other skills needed to keep you safe.
+Be sure to get your sleep whenever and wherever you can.

+**Vision** If you can't see you are significantly handicapped during an emergency.

+* Be sure to include lighting in your shelter plans.

 Vehicles, tents, tarps
 Mass care shelters